 Stuck?
 Going through a tough time?
 You’ve had advice from family and friends, but you realize it’s time for confidential help from a sensitive, supportive listener with years of training and experience.
 Individual psychotherapy might be just what you need to move forward.

-I don’t just sit and nod.
+In your solo session I don’t just sit and nod.
 Creative collaboration is the hallmark of my approach to individual therapy.
 You and I work as a team, exploring your current situation, life experiences, and goals.
 I do my best to help you feel comfortable and understood.
 People tell me they look forward to our time together as an opportunity to “come up for air” in the midst of a busy week…to reflect on what matters most…to grow stronger.
 More confident.
 Clearer about decision making

 Major studies show that psychotherapy is effective in helping people feel better and work more effectively to reach their life goals.
 To learn more about what the research shows on psychotherapy’s effectiveness read these articles on psychotherapy’s benefits in the Journal of the American Medical Association, The British Journal of Psychiatry, and the American Psychologist.
 A 1995 Consumer Reports “concluded that patients benefited very substantially from psychotherapy, that long-term treatment did considerably better than short-term treatment.”
 A recent study by the National Institute for Health and Welfare in Finland found that “active, engaging and extroverted therapists” helped patients more quickly in the short term than “cautious, nonintrusive therapists.”